dgvergel/dgvergel.github.io/_posts/2026-09-08-composable-password-validation.md

 Internally, `update()` relies on a C++26 `template for` expansion[^4] to iterate over the policy pack at compile time.
 The loop body is instantiated once for each policy in the pack.
-The pack indexing expression `Policies...[Idx]` retrieves the `Idx`-th policy type within the parameter pack.
+The pack indexing expression `Policies...[Idx]` retrieves the `Idx`-th policy type from the parameter pack.
 Whenever a policy `P` evaluates to `true` for the current character, the corresponding bit in the `std::bitset` is set.

 <div class="dgv-note">The new C++26 <code>template for</code> construct, formally known as an expansion